automata-network/automata-linux/docs/cvm-agent-image-signature-policy.md

 > [!Note]
 > The detailed explaination of the policy and be found in the opensource project [Image](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md).
-> Currently we only support `sigstoreSigned` and user must specify their signing in the policy.
+> Currently we only support `sigstoreSigned` and user must specify their signing key in the policy.

 ---